danielhaim1/quake-analyzer/README.md

 - Analyze major earthquakes and their recurrence intervals.
 - Export the list to CSV.
 - Plot the count of major earthquakes per year.
+- Estimate the recurrence interval and probability of future major earthquakes.

 ---